KVCC-Java/CIS209-course-info/README.md

-# CIS 229 Advanced Java Programming
+# CIS 209 Java Programming
-This course covers advanced Java topics with continued emphasis on good, modular and structured and Object Oriented design.
-Advanced topics will cover recursion, pointers and sets, data and record structures and their uses and implementations.
-Sorting, searching, both sequential and random file processing are also practiced.
+This course covers programming with the Java language. .
-Prerequisites: CIS 209.
+Prerequisites: CIS 150, Programming Logic.